EBISPOT/DUO/README.md

 | Commercial purpose/by a commercial entity | Future commercial use is prohibited [NCU]  Future use by for-profit entities is prohibited [NPU] | Any dataset where NPU and NCU are both false |
 <!-- |  | |  | -->

-## The Data Use Ontology (DUO) & The European General Data Protection Regulation
+# The Data Use Ontology & The European General Data Protection Regulation
 ### Can DUO handle data privacy/data protection law compliance?
 - DUO terms describe permitted data use purposes and conditions, mainly focused on research uses of data.
 These terms are derived from a review of international data sharing practices and ethical principles, and not from a systematic review of applicable legal requirements.
 - DUO is not validated as a compliance tool for any particular legal framework, such as the European General Data Protection Regulation (GDPR).